anyesu/readme/readme/11-faq.md

 ### How can I support you?

-There are lot's of ways to support me!
+There are lots of ways to support me!
 I would be so happy if you gave this repository a star, tweeted about it or told your friends about this little corner of the Internet ❤️